elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed influxdb-du-monitor to only select influxdb and not backup pods
 - Added dex/dex as a need for opendistro-es to make kibana available out-the-box at cluster initiation if dex is enabled
+- Fixed disabling retention cronjob for influxdb by allowing to create required resources

 ### Added